Beep Bop Beep! Here are the Best Robot Books for Boys! These fiction robot books are awesome.

 We start with a very cool board book that I know you are going to love (we do!)
 The Robot Book is a delight.
 Even the cover has interest and one simply has to open this book and play around with it.
 There are a lot of neat things to move about such as nuts and bolts, and gears, gears and more gears.
 The ending is sweet and this book is a winner!
 Recommended.

-Boy and Bot by Amy Dyckman is one of those “must be included” books in any respectable robot books for boys list.
+Boy and Bot by Amy Dyckman is one of those “must read” books that has to be included in any respectable best robot books for boys list.
 After all it has a boy, and a robot, and it is nifty as well.
 A wonderful friendship book.

 The Three Little Aliens and the Big Bad Robot by Margaret McNamara & Mark Fearing is silly.
 It is a 3 Little Pigs fractured fairy tale.
 Stay clear of the Big Bad Robot or he will “shatter and clatter and scatter you house down!”